Ralo93/DSA/SystemDesingPatterns.md

 - Redirecting (routing) requests to different application servers to handle high-load scenarios.
 This is usually done with Round-Robin, Weightened Round-Robin, Hash-based (for user persistance) or Least connections algorithms.

+- My to go choice is probably NGINX, as it supports HTTP, TCP, various balancing algorithms like IP-Hash or Round-Robin and can run on windows, mac and linux.
+And it can also run as a service in a docker container!

 ## Fault tolerance mechanisms